Signals for vector-like leptons in an $S_3$-symmetric 2HDM at ILC: Collider Searches

 \subsection{$4 j+\mET$ final state}

-This channel originates from $e^+ e^- \to E_1^+ E_1^- \to W^{+} W^{-} \mET$ process, where both the $W^{\pm}$ decay hadronically.
+This final state originates from $e^+ e^- \to E_1^+ E_1^- \to W^{+} W^{-} \mET$ process, where both the $W^{\pm}$ decay hadronically.
 The background for this process comes from $e^+ e^- \to 4 j+ \mET$ which is dominated by di-boson (in that part of the phase space where $\mET$ measurement is not important) and tri-boson production.
 However, due to small cross-section, $ZZZ$ contributes insignificantly, while $W^{+}W^{-}$, $ZZ$ and $W^{+}W^{-}Z$ act as the irreducible backgrounds for this signal.
-We have demanded a $b$-veto to reduce the $t\bar{t}$ background as the efficiency of mistagging a $b$ jet as light jet is 1$\%$.
+We have demanded a $b$-veto to reduce the $t\bar{t}$ background ($t\bar{t}$ production cross-section is one order of magnitude less than $ZZ$ production cross-section and two orders of magnitude less than $W^{+}W^{-}$ production cross-section) as the efficiency of mistagging a $b$ jet as light jet is 1$\%$.
 The effective cross-sections for the signal and backgrounds are shown in Table~\ref{tab:bp_ilc_4j}.

-To ensure that our signal contains exactly four jets, we veto any fifth jet with $p_T^j > 20$ GeV along with the basic cuts described in Eq.(\ref{basic_cuts}).In addition to these cuts, we put the following set of cuts to suppress the background.
+To ensure that our signal contains exactly four jets, we veto any fifth jet with $p_T^j > 20$ GeV along with the basic cuts described in Eq.(\ref{basic_cuts}).
+In addition to these cuts, we put the following set of cuts to suppress the background.

 \begin{itemize} \item $D_1$: We draw normalized pseudo-rapidity distribution in Fig.~\ref{distribution_4j}(a) for the leading jet.
 For the signal, the jets are much more centralised.
 Therefore putting a cut of $|\eta_j| < 1.2, j = 1...4$, helps to suppress the background very efficiently.